 The texture and interesting nature of the foreground is a great reason to offset the horizon upwards in this composition.

-Therefore, when composing, experiment with the foreground and the background.
+When composing sunset photography, experiment with the foreground and the background.
 Make them take up more of the composition in turn, rather than each element being equal in the image.

-If you have interesting rock formations, beautiful waves coming in at a beach, give that part of the scene more weight.
+Check if you have interesting rock formations, or beautiful waves coming in at a beach.
+Then give that part of the scene more weight.

-Many photographers new to the world of natural light photography tend to think that magical low-light photos can only happen during the golden hour.
+Many photographers new to natural light photography make this one mistake.
+They tend to think that magical low-light photos can only happen during the golden hour.

-Watch the sun dip even further past the horizon towards the time known as “blue hour”.
+Watch the setting sun dip even further past the horizon towards the time known as “blue hour”.
 Colours can become even more saturated and beautiful, and that’s where the real magic begins.